 - 1. Questions: "Have you received a vaccine for the coronavirus (COVID-19)?", "Have you been offered the vaccine for the coronavirus (COVID-19)?" and "If a vaccine for the coronavirus (COVID-19) was offered to you, how likely or unlikely would you be to have the vaccine?". - 2.
 Base: all adults. - 3.
 Questions asked about attitudes toward COVID-19 vaccination have changed over the survey periods shown so interpretation of this time series should be made with caution.
 For more information please see the datasets associated with this bulletin. - 4.
-Category of "Adults who have received the vaccine, are awaiting, or would be likely to have the vaccine if offered" includes those who reported they have either received the COVID-19 vaccine, accepted an offer of a vaccine and are awaiting vaccination, or would be very or fairly likely to have the vaccine if offered. - 5.
 Categories of "Adults who have been offered and declined the vaccine or would be very or fairly unlikely to have the vaccine if offered", "Neither", "Don't know" and "Prefer not to say" are not shown on this chart.

-The 93% of adults in Great Britain this week who reported this "positive vaccine sentiment" is made up of those who reported either that they:
+The 94% of adults in Great Britain this week who reported this "positive vaccine sentiment" is made up of those who reported either that they:

-- had received at least one dose of a COVID-19 vaccine (41%) - had been offered a vaccine and were awaiting it (6%) - had not yet been offered a vaccine but were likely (very or fairly) to have one when offered (46%)
+- had received at least one dose of a COVID-19 vaccine (52%) - had been offered a vaccine and were awaiting it (7%) - had not yet been offered a vaccine but were likely (very or fairly) to have one when offered (35%)

-Positive vaccine sentiment appeared to increase with age, with the majority (99%) of adults aged 70 years and over reporting they had received at least one dose of a COVID-19 vaccine, were awaiting one, or would be likely to accept one if offered.
-This is compared with 89% of adults aged 16 to 29 years, 90% of adults aged 30 to 49 years, and 97% aged 50 to 69 years (Figure 7).
+Positive vaccine sentiment appeared to increase with age, with the majority (98%) of adults aged 50 to 69 years or 70 years and over (99%) reporting they had received at least one dose of a COVID-19 vaccine, were awaiting one, or would be likely to accept one if offered.
+This is compared with 85% of adults aged 16 to 29 years and 93% of adults aged 30 to 49 years.
+(Figure 7).